moin-0887/pustak/README.md

 - shadcn-ui
 - Tailwind CSS

-Made by Team CodeX using Lovable.
+Made with Love By Team CodeX ❤